Intractable Group-theoretic Problems Around Zero-knowledge Proofs

-{\bf Word search problem:} Let it be known that $ g=1 $ for $ g \in G $ in a given group $ G $.
-Express this element $ g $ as the product of the conjugates of the descriptive relations given in the group presentation.
+{\bf Word search problem:} It is known that a given element $ g \in G $ satisfies $ g=1 .$ Express this element $ g $ as the product of the conjugates of the descriptive relations given in the group presentation.

 To the best of our knowledge, there is no ZKP relying on the word problem.
 The first attempt to establish an encryption system using the word problem was given in 1984 by Magyarik-Wagner \cite{wagner1984public}.
-This approach is also the first example of using non-commutative groups.
+This approach is also the first instance of using non-commutative groups.
 The method used here is based on a problem that is actually easier to secure since it restricts the word problem.
-In \cite{vasco2004reaction}, Vasco and Steinwandt show that for the group proposed the secret key can be found by monitoring the performance of a legitimate buyer, on the other hand, it is emphasized that the word problem in groups with finite presentation is an attractive candidate for deriving one-way functions and thus establishing a public key system.
+In \cite{vasco2004reaction}, Vasco and Steinwandt show that for the proposed group, the secret key can be discovered by observing the reaction of recipients.
+On the other hand, it is emphasized that the word problem in groups with finite presentation is an appealing nominee for deriving one-way functions and therefore establishing a public key system.
 Then, Birget et al. \cite{birget2005public} analyzed the Magyarik-Wagner system and proposed a new public-key encryption system inspired by it.
 In the new method, the deciphering phase uses the group actions on the words.